 Robin Reads is an innovative and supportive service for both publishers and authors looking to expand their audiences.
 They offer several premium promotion plans with genre-based pricing.

-Note: Tough to book in advance.
-RRs calendar is booked out 3-6 weeks in advance.
+Note: RR’s calendar is booked out 3-6 weeks in advance.

 Reviews: 10 Reviews Needed.